-- (2) Despite subclause (1), a person who owns, controls or operates a place of worship in the Relevant Area may operate that place of worship during the restricted activity period for the purpose of: - (a) hosting a wedding or funeral, if that wedding or funeral complies with the requirements of the Stay Safe Directions (Non-Melbourne) (No. 2); or Note: the Stay Safe Directions (Non-Melbourne) (No. 2) limit the number of people who may attend a wedding at non-residential premises located in the Relevant Area to 10 people (inclusive of the marrying couple, 2 witnesses excluding the celebrant) and a funeral at non-residential premises located in the Relevant Area to 20 people plus those required to conduct the funeral. - (b) hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise); or

-Examples: a food bank or service for homeless persons.
+- (2) Despite subclause (1), a person who owns, controls or operates a place of worship in the Relevant Area may operate that place of worship during the restricted activity period for the purpose of: - (a) hosting a wedding or funeral, if that wedding or funeral complies with the requirements of the Stay Safe Directions (Non-Melbourne) (No. 4); or Note: the Stay Safe Directions (Non-Melbourne) (No. 4) limit the number of people who may attend a wedding at non-residential premises located in the Relevant Area to 10 people (inclusive of the marrying couple and 2 witnesses, but excluding the celebrant) and a funeral at non-residential - hosting an essential public support service (whether that service is provided on (b) a voluntary basis or otherwise); or Examples: a food bank or service for homeless persons.